STEM-E-Youth-Career-Development-Program/app-7/README.md

 ## About The Project

-This website gears toward students who want their notes to be summarized and improve their understanding of concepts.
 The app will serve two primary purposes:
   - summarizes user notes
   - generate a quiz from those notes